AumPatel2208/Advanced_Games_Tech/README.md

 > Knights Embers by Aum Patel at City University of London

-Note the engine code was provided by the University.
+Note the engine code was provided by the University however some alterations have been made to it.

 # Documentation